Web application security in Laravel: from OWASP to production operations

 A08: Software and data integrity failures

-This covers CI/CD pipeline security, unsigned deployments, and dependency confusion attacks.
+This covers CI/CD pipeline security, unsigned deployments, and supply chain attacks such as dependency confusion.
 We pin dependency versions, verify package checksums, and deploy from a single, audited pipeline.
 No manual server edits.

 A09: Security logging and monitoring failures